What can I do if my Australian visa application is refused or cancelled?

 Quick action is essential to address potential visa refusals, cancellations or appeals.

-Prior to cancellation or refusal you may receive notification from the Department of Immigration and Border Protection about potential adverse action on your visa application.
+Prior to cancellation or refusal, you may receive notification from the Department of Home Affairs about potential adverse action on your visa application.
 It is critical to act quickly to address any notification prior to the Department taking action as strict time limits apply.

 If you’ve been refused or cancelled a visa for any reason, we can advise on any review rights, as well as any avenues to appeal the decision through the courts.
 Our services include: